ElcoLuijendijk/beo/readme.md

 Beo is a model of heat flow in hot springs and hydrothermal systems.
 The model code uses the generic finite element code [escript](https://launchpad.net/escript-finley) to solve the advective and conductive heat flow equations in a 2D cross-section of the subsurface.
 The resulting temperature history is used to calculate the apatite (U-Th)/He (AHe) thermochronometer and can be compared to measured AHe ages.
 Beo supports automated model runs to explore which parameter values like fluid fluxes, fault geometry, age and duration of the hydrothermal activity best match thermochronometer data, spring temperature data or temperature records in nearby boreholes.

- A description of the model background and two example case studies can be found in this [paper](https://www.geosci-model-dev.net/12/4061/2019/) in the journal Geoscientific Model Development (Luijendijk 2019).
-A model study on episodic fluid flow in a fault zone in the Basin and Range Province in the western USA can be found a [paper](https://pubs.geoscienceworld.org/gsa/geology/article/573168/Episodic-fluid-flow-in-an-active-fault) Geology (Louis et al. 2019).
+ A description of the model background and two example case studies can be found in this [paper](https://doi.org/10.5194/gmd-12-4061-2019) in the journal Geoscientific Model Development (Luijendijk 2019).
+The model code was used to quantify episodic fluid flow in a fault zone in the Beowawe geyser field in the Basin and Range Province, which was published in a separate [paper](https://pubs.geoscienceworld.org/gsa/geology/article/573168/Episodic-fluid-flow-in-an-active-fault) in Geology (Louis et al. 2019).

 ![Example model run showing modelled temperatures in a simple hydrothermal system with upward fluid flow along a single fault zone.
 The top panels show the resulting modelled AHe ages at the surface and at 500 m depth (top panels).](manual/fig/model_example_fig.png)

 *Example model run showing modelled temperatures in a simple hydrothermal system with upward fluid flow along a single fault zone.
 The top panels show the resulting modelled AHe ages at the surface and at 500 m depth (top panels).*